How to Become an SCE Lineman

 Journeyman lineman cards can be obtained after successful completion of journeyman lineman apprenticeship.

-What is the safety test?
+What is the Edison Individual Contributor Workstyle Assessment test?
 How can I study for it?

-The safety test assesses your strengths and areas of concern related to maintaining a safe workplace environment.
-While you cannot necessarily study for the safety test, it is important to be honest in your answers.
+The Edison Individual Contributor Workstyle Assessment test assesses candidates for positions who reflect and are aligned with safety and the other core values of Edison.
+While you cannot necessarily study for the Edison Individual Contributor Workstyle Assessment test, it is important to be honest in your answers.

 Transmission linemen work on the transmission side of the electric grid.
 Transmission lines are the big high-voltage lines that transport electricity over long distances, such as from a power generation plant to local substations.
 Distribution linemen work on the distribution side.
 Distribution lines are lower in voltage and transport electricity locally from substations to industrial, commercial and residential users.